ibm-cloud-docs/vmwaresolutions/services/managing_vrops.md

 ### Removing the Syslog Server from the NSX Controller nodes (NSX-V only)
 {: #vrops_overview-remove-nsx-controller}

-1. Log in to the VMware vSphere™ Web Client.
+1. Log in to the VMware vSphere® Web Client.
 2. Go to **Networking & Security > Installation and Upgrade > Management > NSX Controller Nodes**.
 3. Select the NSX Manager that manages the NSX Controller nodes that you want to modify.
 4. Click the Common Controller Attributes EDIT link.